 Quarter the cantaloupe and watermelon, then cube the flesh (I did this by cutting it from the rind first).
 Stir the vinegar, honey, and liquamen together in a bowl.
 Mince the mint, then add it into the sauce along with the ground peppercorns and asafoetida.
 Move the melon into a bowl and pour the sauce over.
 Either let the flavors meld for a few minutes for a more aromatic savor, or enjoy right away.

-Photos of the ingredients for the salad (somehow I forgot the watermelon!); the finished salad; and a melon-shaped Roman bead, c.
+Photos of the ingredients for the salad (somehow I forgot the watermelon!); the salad in a bowl; and a melon-shaped Roman bead, c.
 1st century BC-1st century AD.

 I’m partial to melons, but I really liked this dish!
 The vinegar cut through the sweetness of the melons, though it was balanced out by the honey.
 The mint was tastily aromatic, and though asafoetida is a funky-smelling spice, it added great depth and tempered the salad’s sweetness.
 I think this dish is one that could be eaten unironically — beyond the realm of ancient cooking — as it’s cool and refreshing.